This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make Chicken Piccata for two?
+Can I double this single serving Chicken Piccata recipe?

 Ways To Use Leftover Ingredients